Aoi020608/LiskNFTChain/algorithms-dynamic-programming/README.md

 caching return value
 is simply a way to remember a solution to solve a problem, so we dont have to calculate again.

 1. Can be divided into subproblem
 2. Recursive Solution
-3. Are there repetitive subproblem?
+3. Are there repetitive subproblem? over and over
 4. Memoize subproblems
 5. Demand a raise from your boss

+bottomup